formula for how to make a great movie.

 Character b.)
 Dad, is he ok?
 (The daughter asks her father.)

 Imperative sentence: Character b.)
 All hope abandon, ye who enter here!
-(The manager bellows as he approaches character a with security.)
+(The manager bellows as he approaches character a with security.)example b

 Imperative sentence: